Meet Skills for Hire Atlantic: Foundations Edition

 In the SFHA Advanced Cybersecurity program, you will strengthen your technical depth through applied learning in cloud security, network defense, penetration testing, and incident response.
 Over eight weeks, participants will build hands-on experience and complete a capstone project simulating a real-world security assessment.
 Applications close at 9:00 AM AST on January 4, 2026.

-These online, blended programs are delivered over the course of 8 weeks, combining self-paced learning with live, instructor-supported sessions.
-Skills for Hire Atlantic: Growth Edition provides built-in guidance and industry engagement opportunities, helping participants strengthen their expertise and confidently pursue career growth or mid-level opportunities in the digital sector.
+These online programs are delivered over the course of 8 weeks, combining self-paced learning with live Teaching Assistant-supported sessions.
+Skills for Hire Atlantic – Foundations Edition is designed to provide an accessible entry point into tech, helping participants build foundational skills, explore career pathways, and gain confidence in pursuing opportunities in the digital sector.

 Program Questions and Answers

-To be eligible for our program, you must be:
+To be eligible for the program, you must:

 • Have completed a high school diploma, GED, or equivalent*

-• Be a resident of Nova Scotia, Newfoundland & Labrador, New Brunswick, or Prince Edward Island
+• Be a resident of Nova Scotia, Newfoundland and Labrador, New Brunswick, or Prince Edward Island

 *In lieu of a high school diploma, individuals can still apply to this program with a recommendation from a partnering community organization